stratis-storage/stratis-docs/content/stratis-release-notes-2.4.0.md

 kernel keyring only, and could bind or unbind using Clevis only.

 More minor user-visible changes are:
-* An enhancment to the FetchProperties D-Bus interface in order to disclose more information about sets of encrypted devices.
+* An enhancement to the FetchProperties D-Bus interface in order to disclose more information about sets of encrypted devices.
 * The `engine_state_report` key in the report interface has been stabilized and is guaranteed to be supported in future releases.